 - Peace talks.
 It’s a chance to discuss reducing the criminal charge with the officer, if that’s a strategy that will help you.

 If you’ve had your license suspended for a DUI/DUAC first offense for refusing the breath test or blowing .15 or over, the administrative hearing can be critical to your case defense.
 Doing it right, like so many other aspects of DUI/DUAC cases in Spartanburg, can be a little tricky.
 Because a legal deadline looms over you, you owe it to yourself to discuss requesting an administrative hearing with an experienced DUI/DUAC lawyer who regularly handles these cases.

 At Holland & Usry, we don’t just limit cases to Spartanburg.
 We also defend DUI/DUAC cases in Cherokee, Union, or Greenville County.
-You can always call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting or start a live chat or email right where you’re sitting.
+You can always call us toll-free at 888.230.1841 for a free meeting or start a live chat or email right where you’re sitting.
 We’ll be delighted to give you a free meeting to discuss your rights and potential defenses.

 For more information about South Carolina DUI/DUAC license suspensions, you can also download our free report.